 When I think of my family, three main pillars come to mind-technology, sports and communication.
 Each of these pillars is an important part of my family and defines who we are when we interact with each other and the world.
 Below outlines why each one of them makes up our family.

-Technology in our household isn’t seen as a bad thing.
+As you can probably already guess, technology in our household isn’t seen as a bad thing.
 It’s simply seen as another activity that my family does and sometimes we do it all together.
 I’ve played Mario games and Minecraft with my kids.
+Although, they’re always looking for something new to play, and are currently thinking about looking at this zelda wind waker rom gamecube download to see if this is something that they’ll enjoy playing.
+I’m not going to lie, it does look appealing, so I guess we’ll just have to wait and see about what we do.
+However, you can’t beat playing a bit of Super Mario and Minecraft.
 And my husband, who is a geek, will play Minecraft with our boys.
 My boys love playing Minecraft with their dad.
+I think they’re even talking about getting an atlauncher server so they can enhance their gaming experience.
+The server lets them download modpacks a lot quicker than it does already so it seems like a good plan to me.
 It’s cute when they trash talk their dad or do goofy things to his Minecraft world.
 What I’ve learned/observed is that technology facilitates conversations in our house.
 My boys talk about Bale, Hero Brian and what they watched on YouTube.
 They are discovering what they like and what they dislike.
 We have had some very interesting conversations about sports and nature, among other things.

 The next pillar in our household is sports or just simply being active.
 With two boys 19 months apart, it’s a necessity.
 I can always tell when my boys haven’t burned off enough energy.
 It’s almost like there is something kinetic in the air and that’s when I know it’s time to go outside.
 My kids play soccer, indoor floor hockey and recently discovered street hockey.
 I work out and scull while my husband runs when the weather is nice.
 Living on the West Coast also means we have access to some great parks which we take advantage of.